Black-capped chickadee: Vocalization

 The most familiar call is the chick-a-dee-dee-dee, which gave this bird its name.
 This simple-sounding call is astonishingly complex.
 Scientists have been studying it since the mid-1970s.
 It is produced by both males and females year-round.
-It has been observed to consist of up to four distinct units which can be arranged in different patterns to communicate information about threats from predators and coordination of group movement: A, B, C, and D. These four notes only ever appear in this consecutive order with each preceding note blending into the next.
-Not all four notes may appear in the call, though.
+It has been observed to consist of up to four distinct units—referred to as A, B, C, and D. A, B, and C are variations of the "chick-a" part of the call, and D is the repeated "dee".
+These can be arranged in different patterns to communicate information about threats from predators and coordination of group movement.
+These four notes only ever appear in this consecutive order with each preceding note blending into the next; however, not all four notes always appear in the call.
 Like other sounds the chickadee produces, it may be heard in multiple variations.
-The A and B notes are almost identical to one another in both frequency and duration.
-The black-capped chickadee possesses the ability to quickly notice the difference between these two notes.
-As for the C and D notes, no real similarity is seen between them.
+The A and B notes are almost identical to one another in both frequency and duration, though black-capped chickadees possess the ability to quickly notice the difference between these two notes.
+No such similarity is seen between the C and D notes.
 The C note fluctuates from low to high then back to low, whereas the D note has a constant frequency.
-While not confirmed, one study found evidence of a function behind the C and D notes.
-To be able to recognize the difference between a member of the same species and a potential predator, the D note is required.
-The C note is needed to locate food.
+While not confirmed, one study found evidence of a function behind the C and D notes: the C note is used indicate the location of food, and the D note is used to distinguish between a member of the same species and a potential predator.